-HACA currently has 72 project-based vouchers under RAD and 643 project-based units in addition to the RAD units.
-HACA anticipates project-basing additional vouchers for a total, including current project-based vouchers, of up to 1,100 units over the next five years.
+HACA currently has 72 project-based vouchers under RAD and 515 project-based units in addition to the RAD units.
+HACA anticipates project-basing additional vouchers for a total, including current project-based vouchers, of up to 1,100 units.
 The cities of Albany, Emeryville, Dublin, Fremont, Hayward, Newark, Pleasanton, San Leandro, and Union City as well as the unincorporated communities of Castro Valley and San Lorenzo and unincorporated Alameda County are currently-identified locations.

-For the Fiscal Year 2020-2021, HACA committed to project-basing up to 25 units in the city of Hayward for Veterans and non-elderly persons with a disability.
-This project is projected to complete construction and lease up in 2022.
-During Fiscal Year 2019-2020, HACA project-based 12 units in the city of Emeryville for families and for persons with disabilities.
-During Fiscal Year 2018-2019, HACA committed to project-basing up to 10 units in the city of Fremont for Veterans and 25 units in the city of San Leandro for Veterans.
+For the Fiscal Year 2018-2019, HACA project-based 30 units in the city of Fremont for the elderly, 62 units in the city of San Leandro for the elderly, and four units in the city of Hayward for persons with disabilities.
+During Fiscal Year 2018-2019, HACA committed to project-basing up to 25 units in the city of Fremont for Veterans and 25 units in the city of San Leandro for Veterans.
 These projects are projected to complete construction and lease up in 2021.
+For the Fiscal Year 2019-2020, two previously-committed project-based developments will complete construction and lease up: 12 units in the city of Emeryville for families and persons with disabilities and 20 units in the city of Fremont for families.

-To create housing opportunity and promote mobility, HACA may project-base up to approximately 325 additional units in the next five years.
-These would be targeted to non-impacted census tracts, higher-cost opportunity areas, neighborhoods undergoing revitalization, and projects awarded Alameda County Measure A1 funding.
-Projects would be for families, persons with disabilities, the elderly, and Veterans, depending on funding, including but not limited to up to 100 units in Fremont, Hayward and San Leandro to serve Veterans.
+To create housing opportunity and promote mobility, HACA may project-base up to approximately 335 additional units in non-impacted census tracts, higher-cost opportunity areas and neighborhoods undergoing revitalization for families, persons with disabilities, the elderly, and Veterans, depending on funding, including but not limited to up to 100 units in Fremont, Hayward and San Leandro to serve Veterans.

-HACA will evaluate additional opportunities to project-base vouchers by: partnering with developers in the development and ownership of new and rehabilitated projects; by applying for set-aside VASH Vouchers; by applying for Mainstream vouchers; by project-basing Mainstream vouchers; and by acquiring existing rental properties for which low-income housing tax credits and/or tax exempt housing bonds can be obtained.
+HACA will evaluate additional opportunities to project-base vouchers by: partnering with developers in the development and ownership of new and rehabilitated projects; by applying for set-aside VASH Vouchers; by applying for Mainstream vouchers; by project-basing Mainstream vouchers; and by acquiring existing rental properties for which low-income housing tax credits and/or tax exempt housing bonds can be obtained